codingbbq/codingbbq.github.io/_posts/2019-04-30-Think-Python-By-Allen-Downey.markdown

 #### The in Operator

-The word in is a boolean operator that takes two strings and returns True if the first appears as a substring in the second.
+The word in is a Boolean operator that takes two strings and returns True if the first appears as a substring in the second.

 ```python